stanfordnlp/mac-network/readme.md

 unzip glove.6B.zip
 cd ../
 ```
+#### Notes
+1. **The data zip file here contains only the minimum information and splits needed to run the model in this repository.
+However, to download the full version of the dataset with more information about the questions as well as the test/challenge splits please download the questions from the [`official download page`](visualreasoning.net/download.html).**
-***Note that we download the new version of GQA 1.1.2!
-It is the same as the previous version but with a new test-dev split.***
+2. **We have updated the download to be the new version of GQA 1.1.2!
+It is the same as the previous version but with a new test-dev split.**

 We also download GloVe word embeddings which we will use in our model.
 The `data` directory will hold all the data files we use during training.

 Note: `data.zip` matches the official dataset at [`visualreasoning.net`](https://www.visualreasoning.net/download.html), but, in order to save space, contains about each question only the information needed to train MAC (e.g. doesn't contain the functional programs).